AndreyBespamyatnov/ASAPCodeReview/readme.md

 - Takes a Bitbucket PR URL (or workspace/repo/pr args)
 - Clones the source branch and computes a diff to the target
 - Sends the diff to a local model through Tabby
-- Posts the review back to the PR (or prints in dry‑run)
+- Posts the review back to the PR, or starts a draft review you can publish later (configurable), or prints in dry‑run

 ## Stack
 - .NET 9 console app